microsoftgraph/microsoft-graph-docs-contrib/concepts/onenote-create-page.md

 <a name="limitations"></a>

-## OneNote Section Size Limitations
+## OneNote section size limitations
-There is a limit on the number of pages that can be added to a section with the OneNote API.
+There is a limit to the number of pages that you can add to a section using the OneNote API.
 When this limit is reached for a section and an attempt is made to create a new page in that section, you will see a response with HTTP status code `507` and message "Exceeded the maximum number of pages allowed per section".
-For more information on this error code, see [OneNote Error Codes](onenote-error-codes.md).
+For more information about this error code, see [OneNote error codes](onenote-error-codes.md).

 You can use one of the following workarounds:
-1. Create a new section and add new pages there.
+- Create a new section and add new pages there.
-2. Delete unused pages of an existing section that has reached the page limit.
+- Delete unused pages of an existing section that has reached the page limit.

 <a name="permissions"></a>